diegozencode/holberton-headphones/README.md

 ## Description:bulb:
-Implement from scratch, without any library, a web page using all HTML/CSS/Accessibility/Responsive design knowledges learned previously.
+Implement from scratch, without any library, a web page using all HTML/CSS/Accessibility/Responsive design knowledge learned previously.

 The objective is simple: Have a fully functional web page that looks the same as the designer file.